• Low Cost, High Quality, Friendly • Professional Pest ControlServices

-This article also includes possible remedies for when the landlord refuses to pay for the eradication of the infestation.
-This article will reflect back to one agonizing point that it is close to impossible to figure out where the bed bug infestation came from.
-Also mentioned in the article is that it is absolutely impossible to ensure that the bed bugs will never return into your homes again.
+The landlords are the ones who are pretty much responsible for the removal of bed bugs, am I wrong?
+This article also states all the possible remedies for when a landlord refuses to pay for the eradication of bedbug infestation.
+It reflects back to one major, agonizing time from which is almost impossible to figure out where exactly this “bedbug source” came from.
+It also mentions how it is absolutely impossible to ensure that the bed bugs will never return into your homes again.
 It discusses co-op’s and condo rules and regulations and responsibilities of both tenants and landlords.
 The warranty of habitability is also listed for reference which is very informative for tenants.
 You can find the warranty of habitability under the Real Property Law.

-There are also remedial steps to take under the warranty.
-It includes a precedent case for reference.
+Remedial steps to take under the warranty includes a precedent case for reference.
 It also talks about the New York State Multiple Dwelling Law, which includes tenant rights to repairs and up-keep of a clean premise.
 That will in part talk about vermin present in your home and how to handle the situation at hand.
 It mentions the New York City Housing Maintenance Code which deals with all types of residences.
 It also mentions the sections and codes that specifically discuss the extermination of pests and insects as well as rodents.
 It mentions the New York City Health Code that discusses preventative measure to take when dealing with bed bugs.
 It also includes a question and answer section where questions are answered by none other than Renee Corea.

 Total Bed Bug Call Volume

-If you are in need of a public advocate for the city of New York please contact Bill De Blasio.
+If you are in need of a public advocate in the city of New York, you should contact Bill De Blasio.
 He has been a public advocate for the last eight years.
 He was the manager for Hilary Clinton’s successful campaign for U.S. Senate.
 The role of a public advocate is to watch, help, regulate and ensure residents of New York receive the services they should from their City.
-They deal with issue between tenants and landlords ensuring they both act lawfully in every situation including the extermination and prevention of all pests, such as bed bugs, cockroaches, insects and rodents.
+They deal with issues between tenants and landlords and ensure that they both act lawfully in every situation, including the extermination and prevention of all pests, such as bed bugs, cockroaches, insects and rodents.

 This article is extremely informative in regards to bed bugs, what they are, what they look like, and what the bites they leave behind look and feel like.
 It describes step by step how Hotels can now prevent the spread of bed bugs.
 It states that bed bugs are not causing any spread of diseases, at least there’s one up-side to this whole craze.
 They show images of bed bugs in its actual size and an enlarged view of the bed bug.
 It is also informative for the frequent traveler that stays at hotels a lot.
 The measures the traveler needs to take to prevent them from entering your luggage which then in turn will infest your homes.